Guineesine

-Guineesine (or guineensine) is an alkaloid isolated from long pepper (Piper longum) and black pepper (Piper nigrum).
+Guineesine (or guineensine) is a compound isolated from long pepper (Piper longum) and black pepper (Piper nigrum).

+It was first isolated, studied and named from Piper guineense.

 Research

 Guineensine inhibits the cellular reuptake of anandamide and 2-arachidonoylglycerol in a mouse model (EC50 = 290 nM).
 This causes an increase in the activity of the two neurotransmitters which are classified as endogenous cannabinoids.

 Guineesine can dose-dependently produce cannabimimetic effects in a mouse model which are indicated by potent catatonic, analgesic, hypo-locomotive and hypo-thermic effects.
 In addition, the analgesic and catatonic effects were reversed by the cannabinoid receptor type 1 (CB1) inverse agonist rimonabant.

 Guineesine is also a monoamine oxidase inhibitor (MAOI) in vitro (IC50 = 139.2 μM).